 While the pest control industry can be a highly lucrative business, there are also a great deal of upfront costs.

-As a result, you likely won’t be able to purchase everything in this equipment guide right off the bat.
-However, you can gradually purchase the equipment listed here as you expand your services.
+As a result, if you're just getting started, you likely won’t be able to purchase everything in this pest control equipment guide at once.
+Though, it's much easier if you gradually purchase it as you expand your services.

 Once you have jobs on the books, you should consider buying your pest control equipment.
 This way, you’ll only be buying equipment for the jobs you know will quickly make you back the money you’ve spent.

 Now, you can use this pest control equipment guide to discover exactly what you need and choose from the best options.